 Exposure to hazardous chemicals and materials

 Learn about chemical hazards or other hazardous materials you may have come in contact with during military service.
 And find out if you can get VA disability compensation for illnesses or conditions related to these exposures.
+We call these presumptive conditions.

 Medical care for volunteers involved in chemical and biological testing